3lpsy/tagaudio/README.md

 You will need mutagen installed [https://pypi.org/project/mutagen/](https://pypi.org/project/mutagen/).
 I may include a requirements.txt file later, but I just installed this via my package manager.
 You can use pip and (preferably) a venv/virtualenv if you wish.
 There are no other dependencies.

 The program can target either a single file or a directory containing multiple files.
-If you wish to target nested directoiries, the script will prompt you for confirmation (to avoid accidentally tagging excessive files).
+If you wish to target nested directories, the script will prompt you for confirmation (to avoid accidentally tagging excessive files).

 So if you wanted to update the 'artist' tag on a single file, you would run: